 My name is Treasa Lynch and I put this site together when I realised there wasn’t an easily accessible list of the remaining EIRE signs available anywhere.
 When I started the project initially, I hoped to find around 12 signs still in place.
-At this point in time, I’m aware of 21 in varying states of repair.
+At this point in time, I’m aware of about 30 in varying states of repair.
 The site in Mizen Head is in the very worst state of all; the sign on Saint John’s Point while comparatively complete, is barely visible on a map.

 Several sites are starting to suffer damage owing to coastal erosion – Portacloy in Mayo is an example as is, in fact, the aforementioned Saint John’s Point.
 The sign at Mizen Head is little more than one letter and some stones.